Information projection approach to propensity score estimation for handling selection bias under missing at random: Introduction

-In this article, we present an alternative paradigm for inverse propensity weighting that uses a density ratio model.
-Density ratio models are frequently used to solve classification and two-sample problems \citep{qin1998, nguyen2010, chen2013}.
-However, to our best knowledge, it has not been investigated in the context of adjusting the selection bias.
-To develop a density ratio model for propensity score estimation, we first model density ratios utilizing information projection \citep{csiszar2004}, which minimizes the Kullback-Leibler divergence measure for models with moment constraint.
-Once the density ratio model has been created using the information projection methodology, the model parameters can indeed be estimated using the empirical likelihood method \citep{qin1994}.
-Using the density ratio model, the propensity score estimation can be justified under the outcome model and the smoothed propensity score method can be naturally developed.
+In this paper, we introduce the self-efficiency condition as a new paradigm for PS estimation.
+The self-efficiency condition means that the resulting PS estimator is equivalent to the prediction-based estimator using the outcome response model.
+Due to the equivalence, the self-efficient propensity score estimator is more efficient than existing approaches.
+To build a self-efficient PS estimation, we first model density ratios with information projection \citep{csiszar2004}, which minimizes the Kullback-Leibler divergence measure for models with moment constraints on the balance scores.
+Density ratio models are widely employed to address classification and two-sample problems \citep{qin1998, nguyen2010, chen2013}.
+To our best knowledge, however, it has not been studied in the context of correcting selection bias.
+Once the density ratio model has been constructed using the information projection approach, the model parameters can be estimated using the empirical likelihood technique \citep{qin1994}.

-We present some asymptotic theories of the resulting PS estimator using the density ratio estimation.
-The proposed estimator is locally efficient in the sense of \cite{robins1994estimation}.
+The self-efficient PS estimation is also closely related to weight smoothing.
+Information projection of the density ratio function combined with calibration estimation is used to accomplish weight smoothing.
+We give some asymptotic theories for the smoothed PS estimator utilizing the balance score function.
+The proposed estimator is doubly robust and locally efficient in the sense of \cite{robins1994estimation}.
 By applying the weight smoothing based on the covariate in the outcome model, we can achieve the efficiency gain.
-Additionally, a two-step estimation approach is designed to facilitate parameter estimation computation.
+In addition, a two-step estimation approach is designed to facilitate parameter estimation computation.
 Variance estimation of the PS estimator can be implemented using either the linearization method or bootstrap.

 Furthermore, the proposed paradigm includes discussing propensity score estimation in high-dimensional covariate scenarios.
 When there are more auxiliary variables than we require, the PS estimator can be inefficient.
 Only significant covariates for the outcome model should be included in the log density ratio model for effective PS estimation.
 We consider penalized regression to identify important covariates.
-Given the observed study variable and the corresponding auxiliary variables, we can implement penalized regression methods to select important covariates and obtain efficient PS estimator.
+Given the observed study variable and the corresponding auxiliary variables, we can implement penalized regression methods to select important covariates and obtain an efficient PS estimator.